Vaishu-gattu/Event-management-website-using-MERN-stack/README.md

 ## Author

-This project was developed by Arun K Gattu.
+This project was developed by Vaishu Gattu.